 How does heat exhaustion happen?

 Heat exhaustion happens when a dog’s body temperature rises above their normal level.
-The normal body temperature for dogs is around 103 degrees according to akc.org.
-If the temperature stays under 105 then continue to closely monitor it, But if it rises to 106 degrees or above, your pup is in a dangerous zone and their organs could start to shut down.
-With that, it also could cause their heart to stop working.
+The normal body temperature for dogs is around 103 degrees.
+On a hot day, a dog's temp may rise to 105 degrees safely, but if it rises to 106 degrees or above, your pup's organs could start to shut down.

 When people get hot, we are fortunate enough to just sweat it out.
 However, dogs don’t sweat out their body heat.
 They have sweat glands located in their paws, but it does not help with regulating their body temperature.
 Instead, dog’s pant to help cool them down, but sometimes panting is not enough in extreme temperatures.

 Excessive panting is usually the first sign that a dog is too hot.
 They may also vomit and have bright red or blue gums, which are both serious signs that your dog is overheating.
 You may also notice that they are less responsive to commands and are acting unusual.
 If you notice any of these symptoms or your dog’s eyes become glazed and they appear dizzy, seek medical help right away.

 Who is at Risk?

 All dogs can overheat, but it is important to recognize that some breeds that are more prone to overheating than others.
 Brachycephalic breeds have the highest risk of overheating and include bulldogs, pugs, boxers, shih tzu’s, and other breeds with flat faces and short noses.